Project name: Austria – Italy interconnection between Würmlach (AT) and Somplago (IT), Project of Common Interest (PCI) n° 3.4.

-Project promoter: Alpe Adria Energia Srl, (AAE) an Italian Company headquartered in Udine, fully owned by Enel Produzione S.p.A and Alpen Adria Energy Line S.p.A, with each company having a 50% share.
+Project promoter: Alpe Adria Energia Srl (AAE), an Italian company headquartered in Udine.
+It is jointly owned by Enel Produzione S.p.A and Alpen Adria Energy Line S.p.A, with each company having a 50% share.

-The project was implemented in the framework of the European Regulation 714/09 that allows private enterprises to build new electrical interconnection lines and to use the new capacity, in order to strengthen competitiveness of the European energy markets and to increase the crossborder capacity among Member Countries.
+The project was developed within the framework of European Regulation 714/09 which enables private enterprises to build new electrical interconnection lines and to use the new capacity in order to enhance the competitiveness of the European energy markets and to increase cross-border capacity among Member Countries.
 It is recognised as a Project of Common Interest (PCI) and deemed necessary in order to reach t objectives set by European energy strategy.

-Also for the above mentioned reason the project is necessary from energy policy perspective.
-Considering that Italian-Austrian border results congested, this interconnection allows to increase directly of 300 MW the grid transfer capability of the border, it will have a positive impact both on energy generation and competiveness.
-This is due to the fact that it will be a tool for the competiveness of the systems due the possibility to dispatch the energy produced by the more efficient Power Plants and RES, assuring no additional costs for citizens.
-Although the investment will be borne by the project promoter and not repaid in the bill by end customers, since the entry into operation, the line will become part of the national transmission grid and contribute to market integration.
+In energy terms, the Italian-Austrian border is congested and this interconnection will make it possible to increase grid transfer capacity by 300 MW.
+This will have a positive impact both on energy generation and competiveness.
+This is due to the fact that it will be possible to transfer the energy produced by power plants more efficiently, using renewable sources, at no extra cost to citizens.
+Even though the cost of the investment will be borne by the project promoter and not repaid in the bill by end customers, once it enters into service, the line will become part of the national transmission grid and will help bring about market integration.

-The project is included in the TYNDP 2016 of the ENTSO-E and in the first list of Project of Common Interest (PCI) 2013/2015 and the second PCI list 2016/2017 issues by European Commission in the framework of the Regulation EC/347/2013.
+The project is included in the TYNDP 2018 of the ENTSO-E and in the Project of Common Interest (PCI) lists issued by European Commission within the framework of the Regulation EC/347/2013.

 The main benefits of the project are:

 Greater security of supply and interchange with foreign countries, thanks to the new transit capacity of the AAE interconnection that could double the present net transfer capacity between Italy and Austria;

 Improved quality, safety and reliability of the interconnected electricity systems, by reducing the risk of congestion and power surges;